Wilson Center Projects

-Dinny McMahon was most recently a journalist with the Wall Street Journal in Beijing where he wrote about China’s banking and financial sector, focusing on rising debt levels, urbanization and the role of the state sector in the economy.
+Dinny McMahon is a Fellow at MacroPolo, a program of the Paulson Institute.
+He was a Kissinger Institute Fellow from 2015-2016.
+Prior to his Wilson Center residency, he was a journalist with the Wall Street Journal in Beijing where he wrote about China’s banking and financial sector, focusing on rising debt levels, urbanization and the role of the state sector in the economy.
 Previously Dinny wrote about the yuan and China's foreign exchange market in Shanghai for Dow Jones Newswires, and contributed to the Far Eastern Economic Review.

 Dinny has a double degree from the University of New South Wales in Sydney, Australia, majoring in economics and Chinese.
 He also attended the Johns Hopkins School of Advanced International Studies program in Nanjing.
 Dinny speaks Chinese and has lived 13 years in China.